Are you interested in supplementing your income as a performer?

 A great time was had by all!

 Now, I suppose I could have come in and just played music and “lectured” on Colonial America, but there’s a high likelihood I wouldn’t be invited back if I did that.
 It also wouldn’t have been as much fun, and the kids wouldn’t have learned nearly as much.
-We all learn best when we’re having fun.
-So, it’s all about keeping them involved in the presentation.
+We all learn best when we’re having fun, and when we’re actively involved.
+So, it’s all about keeping them engaged in the presentation.

 Earnings from School #1: $750 ($400 for the show + $50/hour round-trip travel time/expense)